-In May 2018 Toray Industries established the Risk Management Committee, which is chaired by the general manager of the Corporate Strategic Planning Division, tasking it with reviewing, discussing and promoting shared awareness of risk management across the entire Toray Group.
+Chaired by the general manager of the Corporate Strategic Planning Division, the Risk Management Committee is tasked with reviewing, discussing and promoting shared awareness of risk management across the entire Toray Group.
 This committee primarily carries out priority risk mitigation activities as part of regular risk management.
 In addition, the Overseas Crisis Management Committee and local crisis management committees, which manage employees’ overseas travel under normal conditions and compile information on overseas risks, have also been made subordinate to the Risk Management Committee.
 The committee keeps the Board of Directors regularly informed about the contents of its discussions and reporting matters.

 Strengthening the Emergency Quick Response System